Environment & Climate Change, Water, Public Policy

 Nadja has over 15 years of professional experience and is one of Marsden Jacob’s specialist economic modellers.
-Get in contact with Nadja if you want to talk about quantitative methods and modelling as well as water and waste policy.
+She specialises in the management of coastal hazards as well as waste management and recycling.

-Nadja is a strong analyst with a pragmatic, yet innovative approach to problem solving and project delivery.
-Her primary interests relate to quantitative analysis and economic and financial modelling, with a particular focus on detail and an ability to present complex issues in a simple and easy to understand way.
-Nadja has developed complex yet practical models that assist clients with the evaluation of options and efficient decision making.
-Nadja is able to quickly appreciate the details of issues faced by individual businesses and translate that understanding into productive, high quality analysis for consideration and evaluation by boards, executive managers and other stakeholders
+Nadja is an experienced economist with a pragmatic, yet innovative approach to problem solving and project delivery.
+Her primary interests relate to quantitative analysis and economic and financial modelling with a focus on coastal zone management and coastal hazards as well as waste management.
+She brings a strong focus on detail and an ability to present complex issues in a simple and easy to understand way.
+Nadja has developed complex yet practical models that support decision making and is able to translate the issues faced by clients into high quality analysis.

 Nadja’s specific areas of expertise include:

 - Cost benefit analysis (CBA): Nadja has undertaken CBAs of major investment projects and policies across a number of industries.
-These include waste recycling programs, such as container deposit schemes, water infrastructure investments (e.g. irrigation and recycled water schemes and water sensitive urban designs), climate change adaptation initiatives and motor vehicle emissions and industry pollution regulations.
+These include management options of coastal hazards, waste recycling programs, such as container deposit schemes, climate change adaptation initiatives, motor vehicle emissions and industry pollution regulations, and water infrastructure investments (e.g. irrigation and recycled water schemes and water sensitive urban designs).

 - Non-market valuation: Nadja is skilled in non-market valuation approaches for environmental and social impacts of policies and programs based on her master thesis as well as past project work, such as valuing health and environmental impacts of pollution, litter reduction and protection of natural areas.